Put a modern spin on a Greek classic with Puff Pastry Spanakopita, featuring spinach, feta, and herbs baked in a flaky, buttery puff pastry crust.

 Full ingredient amounts and preparation instructions are in the printable recipe card at the bottom of this post.

-How to Make Spanakopita In Puff Pastry
+How To Make Spanakopita With Puff Pastry

 With a couple of helpful ingredients, a few simple steps, and no time at all, you can create an impressive dish that looks like it came right out of the pages of a gourmet cookbook.